Aluminium-ion battery: Research

 Various research teams are experimenting with aluminium to produce better batteries.
 Requirements include cost, durability, capacity, charging speed, and safety.

 Anode

 Cornell University

-In 2021, researchers announced a cell that used a 3D structured anode in which layers of aluminum accumulate evenly on an interwoven carbon fiber structure via covalent bonding as the battery is charged.
+In 2021, researchers announced a cell that used a 3D structured anode in which layers of aluminium accumulate evenly on an interwoven carbon fiber structure via covalent bonding as the battery is charged.
 The thicker anode features faster kinetics, and the prototype operated for 10k cycles without signs of failure.

 Electrolyte

 Oak Ridge National Laboratory

 Around 2010, Oak Ridge National Laboratory (ORNL) developed and patented a high energy density device, producing 1,060 watt-hours per kilogram (Wh/kg).
 ORNL used an ionic electrolyte, instead of the typical aqueous electrolyte which can produce hydrogen gas and corrode the anode.
 The electrolyte was made of 3-ethyl-1-methylimidazolium chloride with excess aluminium trichloride.
 However, ionic electrolytes are less conductive, reducing power density.
 Reducing anode/cathode separation can offset the limited conductivity, but causes heating.
 ORNL devised a cathode made up of spinel manganese oxide that further reduced corrosion.